Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Experiments

-Limitations were observed in ``Train" category performance, attributable to sparse and morphologically diverse train samples challenging the feature decoupling strategy for large-rare objects. ``Motor" category underperformance likely stems from fog-induced contour ambiguity hindering structural feature recovery.
-Despite these challenges, the results validate DRSF's dual efficacy: as a standalone domain generalization method and as an enhancement module for UDA approaches.
-This enables superior performance with minimal reliance on real target-domain data, underscoring the practical utility of our proposed framework.
+\textbf{\textit{Sunny-to-Foggy Adaptation}} Table \ref{tab:city2foggy} demonstrates our method's 43.5\% mAP performance in foggy cityscape adaptation, surpassing competitive methods like AdvGRL and UaDAN.
+Five out of eight categories achieved state-of-the-art results, highlighting the DRSF framework's robustness against fog-induced visual degradation.
+Performance limitations are noted in the ``Train" category, primarily due to the sparse and morphologically varied train samples, which pose challenges for the feature decoupling strategy when dealing with large and rare objects.
+The underperformance in the ``Motor" category is likely caused by the ambiguity of contours induced by fog, which impedes the recovery of structural features.
+Despite these issues, the results confirm the dual effectiveness of DRSF: it functions both as an independent domain generalisation method and as an enhancement module for UDA approaches.
+This capability allows for superior performance with minimal dependence on real data from the target domain, highlighting the practical value of the proposed framework.